GlasgowEight things to do around campus

 Looking down a busy Buchanan Street

 Less than 10 minutes' walk from campus, Buchanan Street is one of Glasgow's top shopping spots.
 Spanning from Sauchiehall Street down to St Enoch Square, it's full of popular retail brands, restaurants and bars.
-There's no shortage of culture here too, with stunning architecture and an eclectic mix street performers.
+There's no shortage of culture here too, with stunning architecture and an eclectic mix of street performers.
 You'll also find two shopping centres - Buchanan Galleries and Princes Square, as well as the famous department store House of Fraser.

 Gallery of Modern Art lit up at night, with the Duke of Wellington statue standing in front

 What do you picture when you think of Scotland?
 Chances are it's ancient castles, tranquil lochs or rugged landscapes.
 In Glasgow, arguably our most iconic image is a statue of the Duke of Wellington - complete with a traffic cone on his head!
-Named by Lonley Planet in their Top 10 Most Bizarre Monuments On Earth in 2011, it perfectly depicts the Glaswegian sense of humour.
+Named by Lonely Planet in their Top 10 Most Bizarre Monuments On Earth in 2011, it perfectly depicts the Glaswegian sense of humour.

 You can see the Duke in all his gallus glory in the picturesque Royal Exchange Square, standing proudly in front of the Gallery of Modern Art.
-As you walk past you might notice he's adorned with different headwear - we like to do that from time-to-time!
+As you walk past you might notice he's adorned with different headwear - we like to do that from time to time!

 8. Explore our mural trail